luispadron/UICircularProgressRing/README.md

 ## Documentation

-Please read this before creating an issue about how to use the package:
+Please **read** this before creating an issue about how to use the library:

 [DOCUMENTATION](https://htmlpreview.github.io/?https://raw.githubusercontent.com/luispadron/UICircularProgressRing/master/docs/Classes/UICircularProgressRing.html)